-In the fourth quarter of 2021, we completed a qualitative assessment for impairment of goodwill as of October 1, 2021, concluding it was not more likely than not that the carrying value of the net assets of our reporting units exceeded their respective fair values and therefore no impairment of goodwill existed as of December 31, 2021.
+In the fourth quarter of 2022, we completed a quantitative analysis for impairment of goodwill as of October 1, 2022, concluding that the carrying value of the net assets of our reporting units did not exceed their respective fair values and therefore no impairment of goodwill existed as of December 31, 2022.
+The fair value measurements of our reporting units derived within our quantitative analysis were primarily based on significant unobservable inputs (Level 3) developed using company-specific information.

-At December 31, 2021 and 2020, the amount of goodwill attributable to the Rent-A-Center Business segment was approximately \$1.5 million.
-At December 31, 2021 and 2020, the amount of goodwill attributable to the Acima segment was \$288.3 million and \$68.7 million, respectively.
+At December 31, 2022 and 2021, the amount of goodwill attributable to the Rent-A-Center Business segment was approximately \$1.5 million.
+At December 31, 2022 and 2021, the amount of goodwill attributable to the Acima segment was \$288.3 million.